 Knowing that some children have lower maximum heart rates than others could change how schools conduct certain fitness tests, Dr. Zahka says.

-Currently, for example, some fitness tests require students to reach 70 percent of their maximum heart rate.
+Currently, for example, some fitness tests require students to reach 70% of their maximum heart rate.

 For a 10-year-old, under the common formula, that means a target heart rate zone of 170 for exercise.
-But, if a child is genetically predisposed for a maximum heart rate of 180, he should aim for 70 percent of that, which is only slightly more than 140.
+But, if a child is genetically predisposed for a maximum heart rate of 180, he should aim for 70% of that, which is only slightly more than 140.

 Gender also is a factor for exercise at certain ages, Dr. Zahka says.

 Data shows that, at a young age, there’s very little difference in maximum heart rates between boys and girls.
 That doesn’t change much in adolescence, but it does impact exercise capacity.
-Between ages 10 and 18, a boy’s ability to exercise harder can increase up to 20 percent, he says.
+Between ages 10 and 18, a boy’s ability to exercise harder can increase up to 20%.